bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 - {class="rcmd"}
 - touch $GLOBAL/etc/fstab

-Ensure `/tmp` exists and has the proper permissions:
+Ensure `/tmp` and `/var/tmp` exist and have the proper permissions:

 - {class="rcmd"}
-- mkdir $GLOBAL/tmp
+- mkdir $GLOBAL/tmp $GLOBAL/var/tmp
 - chmod a+rwxt $GLOBAL/tmp
+- chmod a+rwxt $GLOBAL/var/tmp

 The `/bedrock/global-files` directory is no longer needed.
 Remove it to avoid later confusion: